Every time I live launch one of my online courses, I learn something new.

-My goal is to get students to launch their sites in 4 weeks.
+My goal with my course is to get students to launch their Squarespace sites in 4 weeks.
 A totally possible and doable timeline, if you set aside time to actually do the work.
 I had heard of another course where the Facebook group was limited to a few weeks, and one of the students told me because of they they felt they had a true fire under them to get the work done and therefore worked faster than they otherwise would have.

 Having heard never-ending Facebook groups is a never-ending nightmare for the moderator and that limiting a group is a good way to motivate people, that’s exactly what I did and I’m super pleased with this decision.